Moyne/computationalIntelligence_2022_s301247/report.md

     'eq': (lambda a,b: a==b),
     'ne': (lambda a,b: a!=b)
 }
+#then operations in case of place rules, these operations returns either the left node, or the right node always!
 THEN_PLACE_OPERATIONS={
     'colmore': (lambda quarto,a,b: a if quartolib.compare_elements_in_columns(quarto,a[0],b[0]) else b), 'colless': (lambda quarto,a,b: b if quartolib.compare_elements_in_columns(quarto,a[0],b[0]) else a),